reduxjs/reselect/README.md

 export default VisibleTodoList
 ```

-When a `mapStateToProps` function that returns a factory function is passed to `connect`, the factory function is called each time the component is instantiated.
-This creates a new selector, so that each `TodoList` componebt has its own copy of the selector.
-This means that having differing `listId` props across `TodoList` components won't interfere with memoization.
+If `mapStateToProps` returns a function, `connect` will call that function for each component instance and use the function it returns as `mapStateToProps`.
+We can now create a new copy of the selector for each component, which means that each `TodoList` having a different `listId` prop won't interfere with memoization.

 ## API